-With adequate upkeep, your air conditioner will provide worry-free cooling for many years.
-But, like any other machine in your house, it will ultimately need to be replaced.
-Knowing when to install a new one is important to skip pricey repairs, higher energy bills and comfort disruptions.
+With ample upkeep, your air conditioner will offer worry-free cooling for years.
+But, similar to any other appliance in your house, it will eventually need to be replaced.
+Knowing when to get a new one is key to prevent pricey repairs, expensive utility bills and comfort disruptions.

-When it includes being cool and your residence’s energy efficiency, our Heartland Heating & Cooling specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner requires replacement.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your residence’s energy efficiency, our Heartland Heating & Cooling pros have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-Typically, the Department of Energy says many air conditioners last for 15–20 years.
+Most of the time, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the halfway point.
-It’s smart to get started preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a replacement.
+It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.

-How dependable is your air conditioner?
-Does it cool reliably, even on the hottest days?
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the hottest days?
 Or is it routinely malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to start thinking about getting an updated one.
+When your air conditioner is less dependable it’s time to start preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s lifetime, it’s normal for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just get a new one.

-Every air conditioner includes a SEER rating, which ranks how well it uses electricity to create cold air.
+Every air conditioner includes a SEER rating, which rates how well it expends electricity to make cold air.
 If your air conditioner was installed in 2006, it will be at least 13 SEER per federal mandates.
-However, your air conditioner becomes inefficient as it ages.
+However, your air conditioner becomes less efficient as it gets older.

-As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often costlier but may pay for themselves over the years through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but might pay for themselves over their life span through improved energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

-Are you comfy when your air conditioner is running?
-Or are you continuously dialing down the temperature to remain cool?
-An old air conditioner may have trouble keeping your house comfy as a result of decreased efficiency.
+Are you comfy when your air conditioner is working?
+Or are you constantly dialing down the temperature to remain cool?
+An older air conditioner might struggle to keep your home comfy as a result of lower efficiency.
 A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.
+Instead of running at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Your air conditioner should give cooling you can feel, not hear.
-If noise is a concern, ask us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners cool at a sound level that’s similar to a regular conversation.
+If noise is annoying you, check with us about installing a variable-speed air conditioner.
+Most of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise approach to maximize your energy efficiency, with very little effort necessary from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust temperatures as necessary.
+Getting a smart thermostat is a good approach to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temps as necessary.

-If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
-You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will show the refrigerant kind.
+Also referred to as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, repairing the problem will be pricey.
-That’s due to the fact Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, repairing the problem will be expensive.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
-But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.
+But you can’t just add Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
+If you’re still debating whether you should replace your 15-year-old air conditioner soon, think over this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up over the years.
+And those savings can really add up over time.

-We are aware that air conditioner cost is your top question.
-That’s why partnering with Heartland Heating & Cooling for air conditioning installation in Des Moines and surrounding areas is stress-free and affordable.
-Our pros will help you select the right option for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We realize that air conditioner cost is your top question.
+That’s why working with Heartland Heating & Cooling for air conditioning installation in Des Moines and surrounding areas is simple and affordable.
+Our techs will help you find the right model for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.